tfmukles/statichunt/content/blog/git-based-headless-cms.md

 draft: false
 ---

 <a href="/blog/static-site-generators" target="_blank"> Static site generators </a> are getting more popular, but there's a catch: they don't have a built-in system for managing content.
-This makes it tricky for editors to update the website .
+This makes it tricky for  to update the website .
 ## Advantages of Git-Based Headless CMS

 - **Version Control:** Git-based headless CMS provides a robust version control system, allowing developers to track changes, collaborate, and roll back to previous versions if needed.